بِسْمِ ٱللَّٰهِ ٱلرَّحْمَٰنِ ٱلرَّحِيمِ

 Recitation of Ayatul Kursi (Verse of the Throne, Qur’an 2:255) is known to expel an evil jinn.
 A possessed person will scream and/or become violent when verses of the Qur’an are recited.

-The possessed are also unaware of their inhumane strengths and languages they speak (that they didn’t know).
+The possessed humans are also unaware of their inhumane strengths and languages they speak (that they didn’t know).
 Recitations of the last three surahs of the Qur’an and the last three verses of the second surah (Surah Baqarah) are also a deterrent of evil jinn.

 Only those who are strong of faith in their Creator have the ability to repel evil jinn, otherwise, the jinn may not leave or they may return to possessing the person again.